ReadieFur/BSDP-Overlay/README.md

 Adding this parameter will move the 'previous BSR' element back to where it was in the old overlay.

 ### flip:
-Moves the song information to the right and the modifiers/health to the right
+Moves the song information to the right and the modifiers/health to the left.